Table of Contents Hide

 ” The way to get back on his feet ” in Hindu Daily dated 23.10.
 2011.

-The article says that through the mind we can transmit electromagnetic energy at a speed of 186000 miles per second, whereas chemical energy is travelling at a speed of just one centimetre per second.
+The article says that through the mind we can transmit electromagnetic energy at a speed of 186000 miles per second.
+On the other hand, chemical energy is travelling at a speed of just one centimetre per second.

 The miraculous thing is that the Brain is required for enabling our mind to do this travelling.

 Moreover, living organisms must receive and interpret environmental signals to survive.
 The signal reaches the single cells through their antenna in the cell walls.

 Therefore, our connection with the outer world is through the cell walls, ie. our true brain.

 BRAIN DIES, BUT MIND NEVER:?( Mind – Brain and Depression)

 Our brains die immediately on our death, whereas the mind never dies immediately.
 Sometimes it takes centuries for its death.